 Ontario’s barn quilt tales and trails

-History buffs will appreciate the barn quilts that tell the story about people who settled in the region, such as the Mennonite community.
+History buffs will appreciate the barn quilts that tell the agricultural story about people who settled in the region, and the ports and railway communities that followed.

 Travel to Ontario’s Southwest, where the roots of rural life and quilt culture run deep.
 Choose from the East Chatham-Kent Barn Quilt Trail, Thames River Barn Quilt Trail and Longwoods Barn Quilt Trail.
 Or experience them all!

-While you’re here: Combine a barn quilt trail visit with events at Pastime Pieces, a two-story barn converted into a quilt shop.
-Catch up on the latest in quilting products, fabrics, and inspirational project ideas.
+While you’re here: Combine a barn quilt trail visit with events at Pastime Pieces, a two-story barn converted into a quilt shop in Blenheim.
+Catch up on the latest in quilting products, fabrics and inspirational project ideas.